Portugal 7 days itinerary

 If you're considering an extended visit, grab the Porto Card with transport if you're staying for 3+ days—it includes unlimited public transport and free entry to several museums.

-Things to do on the second day
+Things to do in Porto on your second day

 Start early at Clérigos Tower on the last day of your Portugal trip.
 We tackled its 225 steps before 10 a.m. to beat the lines.